Skip to content

 scene.addChild(mesh);

 // 3.
-Link View and activate debugging tools
+Link the View and activate debugging tools

 const controller = new RedGPU.Camera.OrbitController(redGPUContext);